 - Delegate work to time-limited committees and/or individual members of the Board.

 - Set up working groups to provide information and/or make recommendations to the board.

 The arrangements for delegating functions will be reviewed annually by the full Board of Governors.

 Click here to find out more about governance of the Quantock Education Trust

 * Working with the school to ensure it delivers a good quality of education.

-* Appointing the headteacher.
+* Appointing the Head of School.

 * Monitoring and evaluating the work of the school.

 * Holding the Head of School to account for the performance of the school.